 - No interactive features

-- Double door access
+- Double doors for easy access

 - Spacious interior